- Growing Mint Indoors: Essential Tips for Indoor Mint Care - November 21, 2023

 - Fiskars 6201 Review: The Mower That Outshines the Others! - November 20, 2023

 Potato varieties are different and growing them is an excellent choice.
 With all the wonderful types available out there nowadays, it may not be an easy decision.
-We bring a carefully constructed list of potato types to choose from.
+We bring a carefully constructed list of potato types of the Solanaceae family to choose from.

 You will learn basic care and troubleshooting tips and tricks through the following guide.
-Keep reading this article as we have covered all about the different potatoes and how you could grow them!
+Keep reading this article as we have covered all about the different potatoes of the Solanum genus and how you could grow them!

 List of Potatoes Varieties

 Potato varieties differ, some of them are butterball German potatoes, norkatah, bintje, purple majesty, red Pontiac, Viking purple, ratte, all blue, and Australian Crescent potatoes.
 They differ by color, texture, flesh type, and even with the vitamins that they have.

 Butterball potatoes are a type of potato that is popular for their buttery flavor and smooth texture.
 These potatoes are medium in size and have light brown skin with pale yellow creamy flesh.